-The Group uses the advanced internal ratings-based approach ("IRB") to calculate its credit risk for the majority of its non-securitisation exposures.
-For counterparty credit risk, the Group uses the current exposure method to calculate its default risk exposures.
+The Group uses the advanced internal ratings-based approach ("IRB") to calculate its credit risk for the majority of its nonsecuritisation exposures.
+For counterparty credit risk, the Group replaces the current exposure method with standardized (counterparty credit risk) approach to calculate its default risk exposures starting from 30 June 2021.
 For market risk, the Group uses an internal models approach to calculate its general market risk for the risk categories of interest rate and foreign exchange (including gold) exposures and the standardised (market risk) approach for calculating other market risk positions.
 For operational risk, the Group uses the standardised (operational risk) approach to calculate its operational risk.